ilmartoo/LiDAR-based_anomaly_detector/README.md

 > **Libraries for unit testing**
 >
-> If you want to compile and execute the unit tests you must download the `catch.hpp` from the [`Catch 2.13.8`](https://github.com/catchorg/Catch2/releases/tag/v2.13.8) release and place it in the `lib/` folder:
+> If you want to compile and execute the unit tests you must download the `catch.hpp` from the [`catch2 v2.13.8`](https://github.com/catchorg/Catch2/releases/tag/v2.13.8) release and place it in the `lib/` folder:
 >
 > ```bash
 > wget https://github.com/catchorg/Catch2/releases/download/v2.13.8/catch.hpp && mv catch.hpp lib/